JayXT/PerfectSentenceShadowing/README.md

   specific device, run `ffmpeg -list_devices true -f dshow -i dummy` and set the `local mic` line to `local mic = {"-f", "dshow", "-i", "audio=DEVICE NAME"}` for your microphone)

-⚠️ For the most problem-free experience it's recommended to use GNU/Linux. macOS and Windows versions are experimental and haven't been tested sufficiently.
+⚠️ For the most problem-free experience it's recommended to use GNU/Linux. macOS and Windows variations are experimental and haven't been tested sufficiently.

 ### Usage